ncatlab/nlab-content/pages/5/0/0/7/7005/content.md

 The name *univalence* (due to Voevodsky, see [Voevodsky 14](#Voevodsky14) for etymology) comes from the following reasoning.
 A fibration or bundle $p\colon E\to B$ of some sort is commonly said to be *universal* if every other bundle of the same sort is a pullback of $p$ in a unique way (up to homotopy).
 Less commonly, a bundle is said to be *versal* if every other bundle is a pullback of it in *some* way, not necessarily unique.
 By contrast, a bundle is said to be *univalent* if every other bundle is a pullback of it in *at most one* way (up to homotopy).
 In the language of [[(∞,1)-category]] theory, a univalent bundle is an [[object classifier]].

 The univalence axiom does not *literally* say that anything is univalent in this sense.
-However, it is *equivalent* to saying that the canonical fibration over $U$ is univalent: every fibration with $U$-_small_ fibers is an essentially unique pullback of this one.
+However, it is *equivalent* to saying that the canonical fibration over $U$ is univalent: every fibration with _$U$-small_ fibers is an essentially unique pullback of this one.
 For a description of this equivalence, see section 4.8 of the [[HoTT Book]] (syntactically) and [Gepner-Kock](#GepnerKock12) (semantically).

 Univalence is a commonly assumed [[axiom]] in [[homotopy type theory]], and is central to the proposal ([Voevodsky](#Voevodsky)) that this provides a natively [[homotopy theory|homotopy theoretic]] [[foundation]] of [[mathematics]] (see at _[[univalent foundations for mathematics]]_).